 Effective Date: March 29, 2019

-The Administrator, or designee, approves all NPDs and NPRs prior to publication.
+The Administrator, or the designated senior official within the Office of the Administrator, approves all NPDs and NPRs prior to publication.

 a.
 Serves as the Agency-level Directives Resolution Official (DRO) to resolve impasses, such as nonconcurrences and other issues that cannot be resolved at the organizational level.